tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaani Biomes and Geography.md

   ## Rainforest
   - Description
 	  - A hot and humid place, storms are brought in by the xylaani bay and high air pressure is held in by the mountains and an ever thick sugar layer.
-Perspective in this biome is particularly dependent on verticality, with a grand port city at the the crown, and
+Perspective in this biome is particularly dependent on verticality, with a grand port city at the the crown, and about a mile and a half  of foli
   - Important locations
 	  - seraphine port city
   - Important